MyAirVault/BruhMCP/documents/integration-guides/index.md

 ### Service Integration
 - **[Adding New MCP Service](./adding-new-mcp-service.md)** - Complete step-by-step guide for non-technical users to add new services using API documentation.
 No coding knowledge required.
 - **[API to MCP Mapping Guide](./api-to-mcp-mapping-guide.md)** - Comprehensive technical guide for mapping REST API endpoints to MCP tools and resources, including GET, POST, PUT, DELETE operations.
+- **[Logging Implementation Examples](./logging-implementation-examples.md)** - **NEW** - Detailed examples of proper logging implementation for all API operations, with templates for GET, POST, PUT, DELETE, and advanced scenarios.

 ## Guide Categories